squiroga8/classifying-county-jail-incarceration-rates/README.md

 - If we include incarceration-related features, we can see an improvement in the overall F1 scores of 87%, which is a little over a 10% increase from our best performing model on the data *without* the incarceration-related features.
     - However, including incarceration-related features unsurprisingly means that these same features will have the most predictive power, thereby mitigating the overall understanding of how other population and socio-economic conditions interact with jail incarceration rate changes.
 - Looking at the model on data *without* incarceration-related features, we can see that county-level data on disability, population change rates and natural change rates, household income, the proportion of elderly in the population, and percentage change in employment are among the top 10 important features in our best performing model.
+  - Our best performing model is a Random Forest Classifier, achieving a 76% F1 score.

 ### Models on Data *with* incarceration-related features
 Our Baseline model performance achieved an F1 score of 78%.